-Egypt is located in northern Africa with the Mediterranean coast on its northern border; the Red Sea, Gaza Strip, and Israel on its eastern border; Libya on its western border; and Sudan on the southern border.
+Egypt (Arabic: Masr) is located in northeast Africa, with the Mediterranean Sea on its northern border; the Red Sea, Gaza Strip, and Israel on its eastern border; Libya on its western border; and Sudan on the southern border.
 Egypt controls the Sinai Peninsula, the only land bridge between Africa and Asia.
-Summers are usually hot, with temperatures reaching up to 40 °C (104°F), and winters are generally mild with temperatures ranging from 0°C (32°F) to 18 °C (64.4°F).
-The Nile River winds through the middle of the country creating a narrow region of lush arable land where most Egyptians choose to live.
-The Nile is the longest river in the world, one of the few fresh water resources in Egypt and an important transportation network.
-Thus, the Nile is Egypt’s lifeline.
+Summers are usually hot, with temperatures reaching up to 104°F, and winters are generally mild, with temperatures ranging from 32°F to 64.4°F. The Nile River winds blow from south to north in the central part of the country, creating a narrow region of lush arable land where most Egyptians choose to live.
+Ancient Egypt was divided into two regions, namely Upper Egypt and Lower Egypt.
+To the north was Lower Egypt, where the Nile stretched out, with its several branches to form the Nile Delta.
+To the south was Upper Egypt, stretching to Syene.
+These geographical divisions are still used today.
+The Nile is the longest river in the world.
+It is one of the few freshwater resources in Egypt and an important transportation network.
+Thus, the Nile is often called Egypt’s lifeline.

 Climate change is a pressing concern for Egyptians who live and farm in the Nile Delta, where the Nile empties into the Mediterranean Sea.
 As the Mediterranean Sea rises, it increases salinity in the delta, making it impossible to grow crops in the affected areas.
-This problem is exacerbated by irrigation techniques that locals use which contribute to the salination of the Nile delta.
+This problem is exacerbated by irrigation techniques that locals use that contribute to the salinization of the Nile Delta.
 Another problem is water availability per capita.
-“Water poverty” is defined as having less than 1000 cubic meters available per person, and in 2013, Egypt only had 700 cubic meters available per person, most of this coming from the Nile and limited rainfall.
-In response to these issues, Egypt has adopted a National Water Policy that attempts to achieve the optimal use and development of available water resources through the improvement of irrigation techniques and the implementation of strategies that minimize water losses.
+“Water poverty” is defined as having less than 1000 cubic meters available per person, and in 2020, Egypt had only 570 cubic meters available per person, most of this coming from the Nile and limited rainfall.
+In response to these issues, Egypt has adopted a National Water Resources Plan that attempts to achieve the optimal use and development of available water resources through the improvement of irrigation techniques and strategies that minimize water losses.

-Current archaeological evidence suggests that the earliest human settlements in prehistoric Egypt date to around 30,000 BCE, when nomadic groups began to settle, take up farming and form villages.
-There is some evidence that these villages engaged in periodic warfare with each other.
-This state of affairs is thought to have lasted for around 27,000 years, until the ancient Egyptian dynasties unified all of Egypt under one ruler, known as the Pharaoh.
+Current archaeological evidence suggests that the earliest human settlements in prehistoric Egypt date to around 30,000 BCE, when nomadic groups began to settle, take up farming, and form villages.
+There is some evidence that these villages engaged in sporadic warfare with each other.
+This state of affairs is thought to have lasted for around 27,000 years until the ancient Egyptian dynasties unified all of Egypt under one ruler, known as the pharaoh.
 Ancient Egypt was characterized by the rule of the pharaohs, who built large stone pyramids to serve as their tombs after they died.
 The largest of the pyramids is the Great Pyramid of Giza, which was built around 2560 BCE by the Pharaoh Khufu.

 When this happened, Egypt would often fall into a state of warfare among various factions.
-These times of political instability are now called the Intermediate periods.
+These times of political instability are now called the “intermediate periods.”
 There were three intermediate periods in Egyptian history.
-Historians use these periods as dividing markers that separate Egyptian history into what are called “Kingdoms”.
-The Old Kingdom was the period from 2868 BCE – 2181 BCE, the Middle Kingdom from 2055 BCE – 1650 BCE, and the New Kingdom from 1550 BCE – 1069 BCE.
-The New Kingdom was followed by the Third Intermediate Period, and the period of time that followed after the resolution of the Third Intermediate Period is known as the Late Period of Ancient Egyptian History.
-The Late Period lasted from 664 BCE-332 BCE.
+Historians use these periods as dividing markers that separate Egyptian history into what are called kingdoms.
+The Old Kingdom period from 2868 BCE – 2181 BCE, the Middle Kingdom from 2055 BCE – 1650 BCE, and the New Kingdom from 1550 BCE – 1069 BCE.
+The New Kingdom was followed by the Third Intermediate Period, while the next era is known as the Late Period of Ancient Egyptian History which lasted from 664 BCE-332 BCE.

 INTERNATIONAL & REGIONAL ISSUES